kivistudio/webflow-node/README.md

 ## Template for webpack setup for static js page

-Basic styled index page that supports images and fonts.
-Following instructions is not as easy as it seems.
-I'm trying to produce a template with close to zero functionality that saves you from reading the whole [wepback documentation](https://webpack.js.org/guides/).
+Basic styled index page that supports styling, images and fonts.
+The purpose of this repo is to provide out of the box javascript project template built on webpack5.
+Template supports development and release and saves you from reading the whole [wepback documentation](https://webpack.js.org/guides/).

+Last updated: February 2023

+### What's in the template

+- static `index.html` page with a toggle button that enlarges the text on demand.
+For illustrative purposes the page has information on open source movement.
+- `index.js` script with event listener
+- development mode with `watch` capabilities based on `webpack-dev-server`

 ### Setup